aysong02/dinocpu-sq22/assignments/assignment-1.md

 You may need to update the wires in your CPU design to get all of the R-type instructions to work.
 There are a couple of tricky ones that may cause you to re-think your design.

-* `add0` tests to make sure you don't overwrite register 0 (it should always be 0 in RISC-V).
+* `add0` tests to make sure you don't overwrite register 0 (it should always be 0 in RISC-V). (you will need to modify the wen input in the register file if writereg is 0)
 * The `sub` and `sra` instructions will stress corner cases in your ALU control unit, but you already passed those tests so it should work!
 * The signed and unsigned versions of instructions are also tricky.